 Acute Illness and Injury during School Hours

 Parents are immediately notified when a child is significantly injured or appears acutely ill.
-A parent or designated adult will need to pick up the child from school.
+A parent or designated adult must pick up the child from school.
 The school nurse is available for consultation should an emergency arise.

 Communicable Disease